rust-bitcoin/rust-secp256k1/README.md

     fi
 ```

+## Zeroize

+Zeroizing secrets is supported using the `zeroize` feature.
+Enabling this
+feature changes the MSRV to 1.44 (see https://docs.rs/zeroize/1.2.0/zeroize/).

+The aim of the `zeroize` feature is to allow users of this library to reduce the
+number of copies of secrets in memory (by wrapping our types, implementing
+`Zeroize` and implementing `Drop` (i.e. derive `Zeroize`).
+Our aim is not to
+guarantee that there are no copies left un-zeroed in memory.
+Internally we
+absolutely do leave secrets on the stack.

+> I think even zeroing some out the copies is better than none, because every
+> copy makes a Heartbleed-like attack a little easier.

 ## Fuzzing

 If you want to fuzz this library, or any library which depends on it, you will